-You can gain arm strength, and reduce your shortness of breath with these simple yet powerful exercises!
+You can gain leg strength, reduce your shortness of breath and have less low back pain all with this simple yet powerful exercise!

-Seated curls are great Pulmonary Rehab and Lung Cancer Rehab exercises to strengthen your arm muscles without making you too short of breath.
-These simple yet effective exercises will help build parts of the arm muscles you use everyday such for tasks such as: bathing, showering, cooking getting dressed, opening and closing doors and drawers etc… Don’t forget, stronger muscles equals less shortness of breath!
+Seated knee pillow squeezes are a great Pulmonary Rehab and Lung Cancer Rehab exercise to strengthen your leg muscles without making you too short of breath.
+This simple yet effective exercise will help build some of the muscles used for walking and stair climbing and as an added benefit it can help reduce low back pain.
+Stronger muscles equals less shortness of breath!

 Remember to breathe properly: Blow out gently with your lips and inhale softly and slowly only through your nose throughout the entire exercise.

-- Remember to breathe properly: Blow out gently with your lips while your lifting and inhale softly and slowly only through your nose when lowering the weights.
+6. Remember to breathe properly: Blow out gently with your lips and inhale softly and slowly only through your nose.

 • Keep your hips rolled forward creating and arch in lower back